immutable/imx-core-sdk/README.md

 You can also apply for marketing support for your project.
 Or, if you need help with an issue related to what you're building with Immutable X, click below to submit an issue.
 Select _I have a question_ or _issue related to building on Immutable X_ as your issue type.

 [Contact support](https://support.immutable.com/hc/en-us/requests/new)

+## Webpack 5

+Webpack 5 no longer uses NodeJS polyfills, such as `crypto`, which in turn breaks the Core SDK resulting in errors such as `Module not found: Error: Can't resolve 'crypto'`.

+To fix this, you can use a webpack polyfill plugin like [node-polyfill-webpack-plugin](https://www.npmjs.com/package/node-polyfill-webpack-plugin), or if you're using `create-react-app` in your project which hides the Webpack config, [this blog post](https://alchemy.com/blog/how-to-polyfill-node-core-modules-in-webpack-5) explains how to add polyfills to your CRA project.